Path Planning for Masked Diffusion Model Sampling: Proofs of Propositions and

 Letting $\hat{G}_{\phi,\text{DDPD}}: S^L\tto \Delta^L$ be given by $\hat{G}_{\phi,\text{DDPD}}^j(\mb{x})=\frac{\text{Cat}(N;G_{\phi,\text{DDPD}}^{j}(\bx))}{\sum_{j=1}^L \text{Cat}(N;G_{\phi,\text{DDPD}}^{j}(\bx))}$, DDPD's Gillespie sampling algorithm is given by \cref{alg:DDPDsampling}.

 As is clear from \cref{alg:DDPDsampling}, in DDPD, the input to the Planner only depends on some unmasked, randomly flipped sequence of tokens, and does not depend on the output of the denoiser, and the input to the denoiser is entirely dependent on the output of the planner.
 Meanwhile, in P2, the Planner may use the both the information about the partially unmasked sequence (whose unmasked tokens all result from samples from the denoiser) and the output of the denoiser, and the input to the denoiser only depends on the output of the planner insofar as it may choose to remask a single token.
+We note that difficulty of the precise task performed by DDPD’s planner was recently shown to be the reason for MDMs performance over uniform diffusion models in \cite{amin2025maskingdiffusionworkscondition}.
+In Proposition 5.1 they essentially show that if one conditions on whether each position in a sequence of unmasked tokens is clean or noise, uniform diffusion models reverse to masked diffusion.
+So the ability of the model to make this distinction is the bottleneck preventing uniform diffusion models from performing comparably to MDMs, and likely the same reason for P2-BERT, P2-train, and P2-self's superior performance to DDPD as evidenced in Table \ref{tab:ablation_planner}.} For ease of comparison, we derive the corresponding Gillespie sampling scheme for P2 in the forthcoming \S \ref{subsection:Gillespie}.